Black Friday 2020 deals bring lowest Apple Watch prices ever

-The Black Friday sales are well underway and Amazon, Walmart and Best Buy have some big savings on the latest 2020 models in Apple's smart watch line.

-If you've been waiting to get the newest tech for your wrist, now might be the time to take the plunge.
+Between Black Friday deals at Amazon, Walmart and Best Buy, there are some big savings on models of the latest 2020 Apple Watch line.
+If you've been waiting for prices to drop to get the newest tech for your wrist, now might be the time to take the plunge.
 Here's the latest on what you need to know if you're hunting for a deal:

 - The Apple Watch Series 6 and Apple Watch SE have gotten their first big discounts since their September launch, with discounts sometimes hitting $49 to $69 off on some colors.